ssksameer56/TCPChatSystem/README.md

 # Customising

-You can modify the settings in Client and Server via the \*.settings.json file
+You can modify the settings in Client and Server via the \*.settings.json file in each package

 | Setting        | Purpose      |
 | ------------- |:-------------:|